coinevo/documents/en/QRC20-Token-Introduce.md

 # Multiple Tokens in Wallet

-QRC20 token balances are managed by the smart contract for individual Qtum addresses, even if these Qtum addresses are for the same wallet.
+QRC20 token balances are managed by the smart contract for individual Evo addresses, even if these Evo addresses are for the same wallet.

 Continuing the example above, we sent 500 QT527 tokens to the wallet on a new receiving address qRdxBZSvUx1edUfygyHr35mVgmX9pAMLrZ.
 To show this new transaction of QT527 tokens in the wallet we must complete the Add Token step for this new address.